CellProfiling/FucciSingleCellSeqPipeline/README.md

 1) Install conda: https://docs.conda.io/en/latest/miniconda.html
 2) Install snakemake using conda: `conda install -c conda-forge -c bioconda snakemake-minimal`
 2) If running the pipeline on protected access computer, predownload files by running `snakemake -j 16 ../results/setup.txt` on a machine with internet access.
-4) Make a tarball of the project with `cd ../.. && tar -cxvf FucciSingleCellSeqPipeline.zip FucciSingleCellSeqPipeline`
+4) Make a tarball of the project with `cd ../.. && tar -cxvf FucciSingleCellSeqPipeline.zip FucciSingleCellSeqPipeline` and transfer it to the protected access cluster.

 ## Citation